-Top 25 Questions by Parents and Guardians
+Top 25 Questions by Family and Support Network

 1. What type of college is MWCC?

 Personalized attention and small class sizes are hallmarks of MWCC.
 Professors know their students’ names and care about their success.
-Unparalleled student services are readily available whether your son/daughter needs academic support, transfer or career counseling, or job placement assistance.
+Unparalleled student services are readily available whether your student needs academic support, transfer or career counseling, or job placement assistance.
 Also, MWCC offers over 70 associate degree and certificate programs and over 35 clubs and organizations to participate in.
 MWCC is dedicated to providing high-quality, affordable education opportunities that prepare students whether they want to transfer to a four-year college or to begin a career.
 Many courses are transferable to colleges nationwide and cost significantly less.
 The 269-acre, scenic main campus is located in Gardner, Massachusetts; satellite sites are located in Leominster, Fitchburg, and Devens.
 MWCC’s facilities include the 515-seat Theatre at the Mount, a Fitness & Wellness fCenter, art studios, science and computer labs, and more.

 MWCC’s friendly staff will help make the process of applying and enrolling as simple as possible.
 View the complete Steps to Enroll.